flashbots/mempool-dumpster/README.md

 ## Clickhouse for data storage

-We're experimenting with using [ClickHouse](https://clickhouse.com/) for collector instances to directly store transactions.
+Collector instances can write directly to [ClickHouse](https://clickhouse.com/).

+See the `v1.1.0` release notes for more details: https://github.com/flashbots/mempool-dumpster/releases/tag/v1.1.0

-Writes batches into two Clickhouse tables:
+The collector can write batches into two Clickhouse tables:

 - `transactions` (no duplicates, even with multiple collector instances)
 - `sourcelogs` (will have duplicates, can be filtered with min(receivedAt))